What is open banking?

-Drawbacks: If you go for Emma Pro, make sure you'll use enough of the features to justify its price.
+Drawbacks: If you go for either of the paid-for Emma options, make sure you'll use enough of the features to justify the price.

 Key features: If you'd prefer to assess your budget on your computer, the good news is Money Dashboard is also available as a web app - along with the usual smartphone app offerings.